Andrea Piccini: Sports Cars

-After a disappointing single-seater career, he went on to race in sports car racing.
-In 2003, he was signed by Lister Racing to compete in the FIA GT Championship.
-He picked up three podiums for the team along with Swiss co-driver Jean-Denis Délétraz.
+After a disappointing single-seater career, Piccini went on to race in sports car racing.
+In 2002, he was signed by BMS Scuderia Italia to compete in the FIA GT Championship in a Ferrari 550 Maranello.
+Competing alongside Swiss co-driver Jean-Denis Delétraz, Piccini won four races and finished in fourth place in the championship.
+For the 2003 season he moved to Lister Racing, picking up three podiums alongside Delétraz and later Belgian driver David Sterckx.

+In 2004 Piccini competed in four rounds for DAMS in their Lamborghini Murciélago R-GT, but failed to score points following a best finish of 12th at Imola.
+He would return to full-time competition in 2005, driving a Ferrari 575 GTC Evo 2005 for GPC Sport.
+As was the case in the previous three seasons, including the part-time 2004 campaign, Piccini would share duties with Jean-Denis Delétraz, and the Italian-Swiss driver pairing would finish in tenth place in the GT class with a best result of fourth place at Istanbul Park.

 He was signed by Aston Martin Racing in 2006 who wanted to race their new GT1-spec DBR9.
 He raced two rounds of the American Le Mans Series, scoring in one of those events, being round five.
 He then went on to compete at the 24 Hours of Le Mans and finished second in the GT1 class with teammates Tomáš Enge and Darren Turner.
-He reunited with his 2003 FIA GT teammate Jean-Denis Délétraz for the 2006 season.
+He reunited with Delétraz again for the 2006 season.
 They raced for Phoenix Racing who ran a DBR9.
 Piccini finished third in the championship, taking a win at the final round of the season.